Camp Mitigwa in Rangeley, Maine Camp Mitigwa in Rangeley, Maine <p>Camp Mitigwa in Rangeley, Main</p> <p><br> <br> </p>

 Click here to see a page of great photos supplied by Carey Herdman

-Chet Cornog (sp?) is the counselor standing in the back playing the washtub bass.
-Nice guy.
+Chet Cornog (sp?) is the counselor playing the washtub bass.
 Right in front of him, playing the accordion, is Bobby Bellezza, who apparently developed into an accomplished jazz pianist.
 And sitting in front of Bobby, playing the clarinet, is Glen Yates, the fine fellow who provided the most recent round of photo identifications (thanks, Glen!).
 His brother, Don, was a counselor that year, and can be seen in the large camp photo below.

 cabin in 1955